apache/parquet-format/README.md

 - Encodings: Encodings are specified by enum and more can be added in the future.
 - Page types: Additional page types can be added and safely skipped.

+## Contributing
+Comment on the issue and/or contact [the parquet-dev group](https://groups.google.com/d/forum/parquet-dev) with your questions and ideas.
+Changes to this core format definition are proposed and discussed in depth on the mailing list.
+You may also be interested in contributing to the Parquet-MR subproject, which contains all the Java-side implementation and APIs.
+See the "How To Contribute" section of the [Parquet-MR project](github.com/Parquet/parquet-mr)

+## Code of Conduct

+We hold ourselves and the Parquet developer community to a code of conduct as described by [Twitter OSS](https://engineering.twitter.com/opensource): <https://github.com/twitter/code-of-conduct/blob/master/code-of-conduct.md>.

 ## License
 Copyright 2013 Twitter, Cloudera and other contributors.